-The site would be accessed via the R354.
+The site would be accessed via a public road from the R382.
 Some existing public roads may need to be upgraded to facilitate the transport of the turbines and other construction materials to the site.
-Within the site area existing farm tracks would be used, some existing farm tracks may be up-graded and new gravel roads may be constructed to facilitate movement of construction and maintenance vehicles.
+Within the site area existing farm tracks would be upgraded and new gravel roads may be constructed to facilitate movement of construction and maintenance vehicles.
+These gravel roads would be used by construction vehicles and the network of roads would be retained throughout the lifetime of the facility for use by maintenance vehicles.
+Due to the planned use of very large crawler cranes for erection of the turbines these roads, connecting each turbine to the next, will be approximately 12m wide but may be wider in sections to allow for turning.